spaceexpanse/metaverse/README.md

 ![SpaceXpanse logo](./Src/SpaceXpanse/Bitmaps/banner.png)

-# SpaceXpanse Space Flight Simulator
+# SpaceXpanse Metaverse Simulator

-SpaceXpanse is a spaceflight simulator based on Newtonian mechanics.
+SpaceXpanse is a simulator based on Newtonian mechanics.
 Its playground is our solar system with many of its major bodies – the sun, planets and moons.
 You take control of a spacecraft – either historic, hypothetical, or purely science fiction.
 SpaceXpanse is unlike most commercial computer games with a space